rocky-linux/documentation/docs/guides/automation/olivetin.md

 * A computer running Rocky Linux
 * A minimal amount of comfort or experience with the command line.
 * Root access, or  the ability to use `sudo`.
 * To learn the basics of YAML.
-It is not hard; you'll get the hang of it down below.
+It is not hard, you'll get the hang of it down below.

 ## Installing OliveTin

 OliveTin includes pre-built RPMs.
 Just download the latest release here for your architecture, and install it.
 If you're following this guide on a workstation with a graphical desktop, just download the file and double-click on it in your file manager of choice.

-If you are installing this app on a server, then you can download it on your work machine and upload it by way of SSH/SCP/SFTP, or do the thing some people say not to do, and download it with `wget`.
+If you are installing this app on a server, then you can download it on your work machine and upload it by way of SSH/SCP/SFTP, or do the thing some people say not to do and download it with `wget`.

 For example: